PO BOX 10426, Raleigh, NC 27605 | 919-834-5544 | Email email@example.com

 In its history, the Council has had a line of agricultural and cooperative leaders to serve as board chairmen to help conduct council business.
 It has also had several prominent Presidents and Executive Officers to lead the organization, staring with Harry B. Caldwell who led the organization for 36 years, starting in 1938.
 Caldwell’s influence was not only instrumental in founding the organization, but his leadership helped grow the organization to what it has become today.

 After Caldwell’s retirement, the Council moved its office from Greensboro to Raleigh in 1976.
-The office is currently on the 6th floor of the Quorum Business Center in Raleigh, NC.
 Following in Caldwell’s footsteps to lead the Council were Charles D. Colvard in 1974 and Carlyle Teague in 1982.
 Jennie Gentry served from 2008 to 2015 and the current is Emily Nail.

 Educational programs for the Council started as early as 1935, with a state-wide planning meeting to help develop better programs and activities for NC State University with agricultural agencies and farm organizations.
 In 1955, the Council began its support of the 4H and FFA organizations by offering financial assistance as well as promoting cooperative projects and contests across the state for youth.
 In 1976, the first Cooperative Youth Camp was held with 65 youth representing various cooperatives across the state.
 The week long camp was full of seminars conducted by prominent agricultural and state leaders, educating youth about cooperatives.
 This camp remains active today.